 We need to separate to perform a separate installation of the documentation because it do not support to be generated with a parallel build.
 So we compile & install in a first stage in -j4 (or whatever) then we generate the documentation in -j1

-Under RHEL6 or clones, you must build using the devtoolset2:
+Under RHEL6 or clones, you must build using the devtoolset, the version is to be given as argument:

 If you want to uses Qt 5 instead of Qt 4, you may add the --qt5 argument.